StarLegacy/StarLegacy.Wiki/Starships/Thrusters.md

 # Thrusters
-There are 4 kinds of thrusters - glowstone, plasma, ion and the newer afterburner.
+There are 4 kinds of thrusters - glowstone, plasma, ion and afterburner.

 ## Thruster Types
 ### Glowstone
 - Built literally with just a glowstone block.
-- Worst thruster ovrerall, but use less power and space.
+- Worst thruster ovrerall, but uses less power and space.
 - Best for super small/cheap ships.
 - Acceleration 0.2, power 1.75